-However, when many models are in use, maintaining them can be very time-consuming and costly.
-And more importantly, a complete refitting of a pricing model often leads to changes in the feature contributions of the different risk factors due to the inherent correlation between the covariates in the training data and in smaller models due to statistical noise. \\

-This can lead to significant changes in the pricing of individual policies, particularly for segments that are not well-represented in the training data.
-Such changes are often undesirable from a business perspective, as they can lead to unstable pricing and dissatisfaction among customers. \\ \\
+When many models are in use, maintaining them can be very time-consuming and costly, and, more importantly, a complete refitting of a pricing model often leads to bigger changes in the feature contributions of the different risk factors due to the inherent correlation between the covariates in the training data and in smaller models due to statistical noise.
+This can lead to significant changes in the pricing schemes of individual policies, particularly, for segments that are not well-represented in the training data.
+Such changes are often undesirable from a business perspective, as they can lead to unstable pricing over time and dissatisfaction among customers.

-For this reason, model updates are often performed on a fixed time schedule, such as every one or two years, rather than being based on performance metrics.
+For these reasons, model updates are often performed on a fixed time schedule, such as every one or two years, rather than being based on performance metrics.
 This, however, can lead to unnecessary updates and a suboptimal cost-benefit ratio in the model update process, as time might have been better spent on updating another model.
-Moreover, performing updates on a fixed time schedule can result in slow adaptation to changing market environments. \\ \\
+Moreover, performing updates on a fixed time schedule can result in slow adaptation to changing market environments.

-Therefore, this work concentrates on the \textit{model monitoring} aspect.
-We establish the theoretical foundations for key evaluation metrics, notably deriving an asymptotic distribution for the sample Gini index.
-Based on this, we introduce a framework for assessing and monitoring the temporal robustness of non-life insurance pricing models to guide decisions on model refitting.
-For practical applicability, we present an illustrative example based on a modified real-world dataset in which we inject controlled levels of concept drift and discuss practical considerations and common pitfalls for real-world implementation. \\
+This work concentrates on \textit{model monitoring}.
+We establish theoretical foundations for key evaluation metrics, notably deriving the asymptotic distribution of the sample Gini score.
+By applying Murphy's score decomposition of the deviance loss, we assess global and local auto-calibration.
+Building on this, we introduce a framework for assessing and monitoring the temporal robustness of non-life insurance pricing models to guide decisions on model refitting.
+For practical applicability, we present an illustrative example based on a modified real-world dataset in which we inject controlled levels of concept drift and discuss practical considerations and common pitfalls for real-world implementations.